Antenna Grounding Planes

 For more on Monopole Antennas, see our guide:

 To convert from a radio frequency to a physical wavelength, you divide the speed of light by the frequency.

-You'll see that the lower the frequency, the larger the wavelength, and thus the larger the ground plane.
+The lower the frequency, the larger the wavelength - and thus the larger the ground plane.

-The Quick Answer: For most cellular and WiFi transmission frequencies, a disc of some sort of metal at least 8" in diameter is generally considered sufficient and actually provides some room for error.
+For most cellular and WiFi transmission frequencies, a disc of some sort of metal at least 8" in diameter is generally considered sufficient and actually provides some room for error and future proofing.

 Since you really only need four radials and not a continuous sheet of metal, the distance to the four corners from the center of an 8" x 8" metal sheet is 5.7" - meaning that you have plenty of ground plane for the job.